unframework/article-modular-front-end/manuscript/starting-point.md

 Nice, readable code uses language constructs to represent real-world concepts.
 This way it is easier to "think in code" and keep things self-documenting and obvious.

 Given that JavaScript is an object-oriented programming language, we will use the OOP paradigm (as well as others) to model the real world.
 And at the core of the object-oriented JavaScript is, of course, the object.
-In our examples and sketches we will stick to the basic idioms of object definition and creation, such as this:
+Here is a vanilla object prototype definition (kind of like a class but not quite):

 ```js
 function MyObjectType() {